haseebch1003/Restaurant-sales-analysis-/README.md

 This project is an end to end data analysis case study focused on analyzing pizza sales data to evaluate business performance and identify key trends.

-SQL Server was used for data preparation, validation, and metric calculation.
+Azure Data Studio was used for data preparation, validation, and metric calculation using SQL Server.
 Power BI was used to build interactive dashboards for visualization and insight generation.

 The project was driven by a defined problem statement with specific KPI and chart requirements.
 The final solution closely follows those requirements and mirrors real world data analyst workflows.